openstack/storlets/doc/source/storlet_all_in_one.rst

 =====
 S2AIO
 =====
-NOTE: This is still WIP.
-The Script still suffers some issues, will be available soon!

 swift-storlets all in one is an Ansible based script that installs both swift and storlets in a virtual machine.
-To run the script simply cd to the s2aio directory, and run the *storlets_aio.sh* script.
-Note that the script takes a long time to run (10 minutes or more).
+To run the script simply cd to the s2aio directory, edit the credentials for localhost in the hosts file, and run the *storlets_aio.sh* script.
+The credentials for localhost must be of a 'sudoer user' Note that the script takes a long time to run (10 minutes or more).
 More information below.

 The script does the following: